Princeton graduates face engineering challenges that are global in scale.

 Programs of study are developed and approved in consultation with the Study Abroad Program director, the student’s departmental representative and the associate dean for undergraduate affairs.
 Students with adequate language skills are encouraged to consider foreign study in non-English-speaking countries.

 Since 2002, Princeton has participated in engineering exchange with the Department of Engineering Science at Oxford University.
 This program allows several Princeton MAE, ELE, or CEE juniors to spend a year at Oxford, while several Oxford fourth-year students are able to spend the year at Princeton.
-Exchange programs are also in effect with CentraleSupélec (France), University of Cantabria (Spain), TU Delft (Netherlands), and Hong Kong University.
+Exchange programs are also in effect with University of Cantabria (Spain), Hong Kong University (China), ETH Zürich, Tsinghua University, and the University of Tokyo.
 B.S.E. students also study at many other overseas universities as visiting students.

 Princeton’s International Internship Program (IIP) supports Princeton undergraduates who wish to undertake a summer internship abroad.
 Students interested in working in France or Germany can participated in Princeton-in-France or the German Summer Work Program.